 1. Disulfide Bonds

-A disulfide bond can be formed between two cysteine residues that are separated by many amino acids but are brought close by the folding of polypeptide chain.
-The two cysteine resides taking part in the formation of disulfide bond may even be located on two different polypeptide chains as seen in immunoglobulins.
+A disulfide bond can be formed between two cysteine residues that are separated by many amino acids but are brought close by the folding of the polypeptide chain.
+The two cysteine resides taking part in the formation of the disulfide bond may even be located on two different polypeptide chains as seen in immunoglobulins.

 Disulfide bonds provide stability to the domains and prevent denaturation in the extracellular environment.

 2. Hydrophobic Interactions

 These interaction among the hydrophobic groups in the side chains of amino acids allow the hydrophobic amino acids to be buried in the core of globular proteins.
 This is the basic characteristic of globular proteins that allows them to be soluble in water.

 A hydrogen bond is a non-covalent bond formed between a hydrogen atom, covalently attached to a highly electronegative atom such as N, O, or F, and another electronegative atom.
 An example of a hydrogen bond is the interaction between -OH group and H in water.

 Hydrogen bonds among the polar groups on the surface of proteins and the solvent molecules contribute to their solubility in an aqueous environment.